Dignity (album): Writing and development

-Duff explained of the album's title, "I'm older and more mature now than I was when I made my last record, but I don't think I know it all.
+The title for the album was not chosen until the majority of it had been completed.
+Duff explained of the title, "I'm older and more mature now than I was when I made my last record, but I don't think I know it all.
 Having dignity is something you work on your whole life, in how you treat people and how you treat yourself.
 I hope I always strive to have it."
-She continued, "It's not something that you can be given or that you can just get or that you're born with.
+She also noted, "It's not something that you can be given or that you can just get or that you're born with.
 It's something that you have to work on."